Juanma24-/LoRaSens/Upload_MachineDeepsleep/Readme.md

 however, with the correct gateway any Network Server (like for example Loriot) can be used.

-The device can also receive two kind of downlink messages, to chenge the measurement interval and to change the data rate.
+The device can also receive two kind of downlink messages, to change the measurement interval and to change the data rate.
 * Changing the measurement interval
 	This message has not a minimum length of 2 bytes.
 The first byte corresponds to